TourmalineCore/TourmalineCore.Articles/articles/en/react-curly-braces/react-curly-braces.md

 ### The main takeaways:

-1. The change in the code is minimal and does not affect the solution complexity.
+1. The change in the code is minimal and does not affect the solution's complexity.

 2. Relatively high type safety of our code.

 3. All the same goodies of destructuring, only not on arrays, but on objects.

 4. You can safely refactor the code: rearrange the returned properties inside the hook and in places of usage.
-After all, the order is no longer important, unlike array destructuring.
+After all, the order is no longer important, unlike in case of array destructuring.

-Let's move on to a more or less **immutable rule:**: if only one thing is exported from a module, we should use the default export.
+Let's move on to a more or less **immutable rule:** if only one thing is exported from a module, we should use the default export.

 <p>
 <img src="images/panda-3.png"width="40%" />
 </p>

-That’ the way it can look in the module:
+That’s the way it can look in the module:

 ```javascript
 export default function myFancyFunction() {}